Tariqabed/Projects-Tareq-AbdELRAZIk-/README.md

     pygame: Typically used for creating games but Used only for sounds.

-    Note : In Sudoku Solver , Comments have been written by ChatGpt Due to his accurate explantion , and using vocbulary reflects what exactly the code is doing , yet the comments have been reviewed and kept due to there accuarcy. in addition , the report only contains how the Solving alghorthim work , Since its the complicated part , Still i am happy to write another report with regards to the GUI if its intersting.
+    Note : In the Solver , Comments have been written by ChatGpt Due to his accurate explantion. and using vocbulary reflects what exactly the code is doing , yet the comments have been reviewed and kept due to there accuarcy. mainly becausee of the Solver complixity and its diffcult to comment on it without making it much taller.

+    in addition , the report only contains how the Solving alghorthim work , Since its the complicated part , Still i am happy to write another report with regards to the GUI if its intersting.

 Warning: it won't work without customtkinter and pygame Downloaded , these are the commands for runing them

      pip install pygame
      pip install customtkinter